swap-253/Recommender-Systems-Using-ML-DL-And-Market-Basket-Analysis/README.md

 5)A Deep Learning Recommender** which learns embeddings of users and movies and utilises KNN to predict the movie on the basis of user embeddings
 <br>
 <br>
-To look at movies which are frequently highly rated by an user is an example of **Market Basket Analysis**.
+To look at movies which are frequently highly rated by users is an example of **Market Basket Analysis**.
 It has been implemented using **Apriori Algorithm** in this repository.